Tunica people: Pointe Coupee 1764 to the early 1790s

 In 1764, the Tunica moved 15 mi south of the Trudeau Landing site to just outside the French settlement at Pointe Coupée.
 (Due to shifting of the Mississippi River, this area has eroded and the settlement was lost.)
-Other Native tribes had also settled in the area, including the Offagoula, Pascagoula and the Siouan-speaking Biloxi.
+Other Native tribes had also settled in the area, including the Ofo, Pascagoula and the Siouan-speaking Biloxi.
 The latter came to have a long-term relationship with the Tunica.
 (After years of intermarriage, in 1981 the tribes gained federal recognition as the Tunica-Biloxi Nation of Louisiana.)

 The Tunica began to rely more on hunting for their sustenance than farming, and often worked for Europeans as hunters or guides.
 During the late 18th century, numerous Anglo-American settlers entered the region from the American Southeast.
 The Tunica had become acculturated to European ways, although they still tattooed themselves and practiced some of their native religious customs.
 Their Head Chief during these years was Lattanash, with the elder Brides les Boefs continuing as the War Chief.
 The Ofo, Perruquier, was the spokesman for his tribe.
 By this time, his people had largely assimilated into the Tunica.
 With the British in charge of the Western Florida colony east of the Mississippi River, and the Spanish in control of Louisiana, it was a volatile time politically for the area.

 Both groups vied for the allegiance of the Tunica, with the Spanish usually winning.
 In 1779 Governor Galvez led a force that included Tunica and other tribes to take the British-held town of Baton Rouge.
 It is the last recorded military campaign in which the Tunica are documented.

 By sometime in the late 1780s or 1790s, the Tunica had decided to move again, probably because of the large influx of Anglo-Americans.
 They moved west to a site on the Red River occupied by the Avoyels, where they were subsequently granted land by the Spanish.
 Other tribes also settled in the area, such as the Ofo, and Biloxi.
 In 1794 a Sephardic Jewish immigrant from Venice, Italy, named Marco Litche (the French recorded him as Marc Eliche), established a trading post in the area.
 The settlement he founded became known as Marksville.
 It was noted on Louisiana maps as of 1809, after the United States acquired the territory by the Louisiana Purchase.